A Nap Schedule for Every Age: Help Your Child Nap Well

 She may choose to enjoy some quiet time instead.
 Just be sure she is getting between 10 and 13 hours of sleep a day.

 Even when children stop napping, they still need a period of quiet time to help them rest, refresh and regroup midway through their day.
-I like to introduce a quiet time gradually so that the transition is smooth.
-You will want to set some ground rules such as no loud instruments and only certain activities, like an audio story or books to look at, as well as establishing when they can come out of their room.
+Introduce a quiet time gradually so that the transition is smooth.
+Set some ground rules such as: no loud instruments and only certain activities, like an audio story or books to look at, as well as establishing when they can come out of their room.
 Stick to the boundaries you set.

 Start with just 15 minutes of quiet time and gradually increase it in intervals of 15 to 20 minutes.

 Some parents find that a calm, brief video with a healthy snack sets the stage for quiet time.
 Others find going right into playing quietly works best for their child.
 Experiment with each to find what suits your preschooler.

 If your child naps intermittently — a few days on and a few days off — continue that nap schedule as needed and add in the option of a quiet time when he doesn’t feel like sleeping.